Equivariant homotopic distance: Introduction

-The paper is organized as follows: In \Cref{sec:eq-secat}, we revisit the basic notions of the equivariant sectional category. \Cref{sec: eq homotopic distance} introduces the equivariant homotopic distance.
-We establish the relationship between the equivariant homotopic distance and the equivariant sectional category; as a consequence, we obtain cohomological lower bounds and homotopy dimension-connectivity upper bounds.
-In \Cref{sec: properties}, we study fundamental properties such as $G$-homotopy invariance and the behavior under various operations, including compositions and products.
-In \Cref{sec: triangle inequality}, we use a categorical approach to establish the triangle inequality.
-Hopf $G$-spaces are classical objects in equivariant homotopy theory.
-In \Cref{sec: Hopg G-space}, we study maps between Hopf $G$-spaces.
-We provide several sufficient conditions for the existence of a division $G$-map on Hopf $G$-spaces.
-Then, for $G$-connected Hopf $G$-spaces admitting a division $G$-map, we show that $\TC_G(X)=\ct_G(X)$, thereby establishing the equivariant analogue of Lupton–Scherer’s theorem.
-We provide sharp estimates for the equivariant topological complexity of Hopf $G$-spheres for certain $G$-actions in \Cref{Hopf G sphere}.
-Finally, in \Cref{sec: equivariant fibrations}, we estimate the equivariant homotopic distance between fibre-preserving, equivariant maps of $G$-fibrations in terms of the equivariant homotopic distance between the corresponding $G$-maps on the fibres and the equivariant Lusternik–Schnirelmann category of the base space.
+The paper is organized as follows.
+In \Cref{sec:eq-secat} we recall the basic notions of equivariant sectional category. \Cref{sec: eq homotopic distance} introduces the equivariant homotopic distance and establishes its relationship with equivariant sectional category, together with cohomological and dimensional bounds. \Cref{sec: properties} is devoted to fundamental properties, while \Cref{sec: triangle inequality} proves the triangle inequality by means of a categorical approach.
+In \Cref{sec: Hopg G-space} we apply the theory to Hopf $G$-spaces, obtaining an equivariant version of Lupton–Scherer’s theorem and estimates for Hopf $G$-spheres.
+Finally, \Cref{sec: equivariant fibrations} deals with equivariant fibrations, relating the homotopic distance of fibre-preserving maps to the invariants of the fibres and the base.